In 1958 or ’59 when I was sixteen

 of Tulsa, Oklahoma.

-I even showed a design to my mother,
+I even showed a design to my mother, and present them my favorite grow tent setup firmly to plant a healthy seedling in it.

 who tried to imagine her smooth green lawn